 Well, that changes things.
 I assumed that underwear, socks, and the like would count toward the 33 items, and I was very wrong.
 So allow me to recount.

 7. Seven.
 One more than 6 and one less than 8.

 That’s right.
 I will only wear 7 items this winter.
 Two button down shirts for work, one pair of britches, one pair of shoes, one hat, one zip-up hoody, and one pair of fingerless gloves.

 Related: Difficulties with minimalism

 The people who are utilizing this program are making cuts to their wardrobe and it’s still nearly five times more than what I use.
 It is now more clear than ever before that this country has a serious problem with consumption.

 Of the seven items that I wear, only two have come into my possession in the last twelve months.
 They were both replacement items, not additions.
 The britches I got on sale last spring and my sneakers were replaced just a few months ago via Christmas present.
 Hah.
 So in the last year I’ve spent sixty bucks on clothing for myself.
 I’m gonna put a check in the win column for that.

-Here’s an interesting thought: If 33 items are what folks are cutting down to, how much did they have before trying this program?
+Here’s what’s really bothering me though: If 33 items per season are what folks are cutting down to, how many clothes did they have before trying this program?